Maimonides: Hierarchy of righteousness (tzedakah)

-Eschatology
+Biblical eschatology and events

 The Messianic era

 Perhaps one of Maimonides' most highly acclaimed and renowned writings is his treatise on the Messianic era, written originally in Judeo-Arabic and which he elaborates on in great detail in his Commentary on the Mishnah (Introduction to the 10th chapter of tractate Sanhedrin, also known as Pereḳ Ḥeleḳ).

-Resurrection
+Resurrection of the Dead

 Religious Jews believed in immortality in a spiritual sense, and most believed that the future would include a messianic era and a resurrection of the dead.
 This is the subject of Jewish eschatology.
 Maimonides wrote much on this topic, but in most cases he wrote about the immortality of the soul for people of perfected intellect; his writings were usually not about the resurrection of dead bodies.
 Rabbis of his day were critical of this aspect of this thought, and there was controversy over his true views.
 (Note: According to Maimonides, certain Jews in Yemen had sent to him a letter in the year 1189, evidently irritated as to why he had not mentioned the physical resurrection of the dead in his Hil.
 Teshuvah, chapter 8, and how some persons in Yemen had begun to instruct, based on Maimonides' teaching, that when the body dies, it will disintegrate and the soul will never return to such bodies after death.

 Maimonides denied that he ever insinuated such things, and reiterated that the body would indeed resurrect, but that the "world to come" was something different in nature.
 See: Maimonides' Ma'amar Teḥayyath Hamethim (Treatise on the Resurrection of the Dead), published in Book of Letters and Responsa (ספר אגרות ותשובות), Jerusalem 1978, p.
 9 (Hebrew).)

 Eventually, Maimonides felt pressured to write a treatise on the subject, known as "The Treatise on Resurrection."
 In it, he wrote that those who claimed that he believed the verses of the Hebrew Bible referring to the resurrection were only allegorical were spreading falsehoods.
 Maimonides asserts that belief in resurrection is a fundamental truth of Judaism about which there is no disagreement.